sauce-archives/sauce-connect-composer/README.md

     vendor\bin\sauce_connect.bat

+The script will start up the Sauce Connect Java binary behind the scenes.
+As it's starting you'll see various messages letting you know the status of the startup process (it usually takes about a minute).
+Once Sauce Connect is ready to go, you'll get a prompt that allows you to hit enter to see more log messages from the running Sauce Connect binary, or type 'q' and hit enter to shut down the secure tunnel.

-Run that and you'll be testing against your local test server in no time!
+You'll be testing against your local test server in no time!